Liberty Heights

 Liberty Heights is a 1999 American comedy-drama film written and directed by Barry Levinson.
 The film is a semi-autobiographical account of his childhood growing up in Baltimore in the 1950s.
-Portrayed are the racial injustices experienced both by the Jewish and African-American populations.
-Both of Nate Kurtzman's sons find women "prohibited" to them; for Van because he is Jewish, and for Ben because he is white.
+The film portrays the racial injustices experienced both by the Jewish and African-American populations.
+Both of Nate Kurtzman's sons find women "prohibited" to them: for Van because he is Jewish, and for Ben because he is white.
 Their father goes to prison for running a burlesque show with Little Melvin, an African-American and known local drug dealer.

-It is the fourth of Levinson's tetralogy "Baltimore Films", set in his hometown during the 1940s, 1950s, and 1960s: Diner (1982), Tin Men (1987) and Avalon (1990).
+It is the fourth of Levinson's "Baltimore Films", set in his hometown during the 1940s, 1950s, and 1960s; the first three are Diner (1982), Tin Men (1987) and Avalon (1990).